o11a-audits/o11a-backend/README.md

 Type constraints help identify values that cause error conditions.

+### Managing Type Convergences

+#### Variable Ancestors

+Function parameters each have ancestors that are the call arguments which correspond to the function parameters.
+A parameter may have many ancestors, as it has one for each call to that function.
+In the case of a function that is only called once, the parameter ancestors can be thought of as the same as the parameter itself.
+This is called a transitive ancestor.
+In the analysis, both the subject and ancestor can be given the same topic so they will be treated as the same in the audit.

+When auditing a variable, it is useful for the client to present all of its ancestors to the user to check at once.
+This may reveal a common pattern or outlier among the ancestors.

+#### Variable Descendants

+Variable descendants are the function parameters that are passed the subject variable.
+A variable may have many descendants if it is passed into multiple functions.
+When auditing a variable, it is useful for the client to present all of its descendants to the user to check at once.
+This may reveal how a variable value propagates through the codebase, seeing the properties of the places it ends up, especially into other contracts and blocks of logic.

 ## Specification Convergence

 There are three types of properties that may be checked on the subjects of a specification convergence, depending on the kind of subject: